Jawahir01/Bird-Hunt/README.md

 # **Typography and color scheme**

 ## **Colour Scheme**
- - The color scheme in Duck Hunt is designed to create a sense of nostalgia and fun.
+ - The color scheme in Bird Hunt game is designed to create a sense of nostalgia and fun.
 The bright, primary colors are reminiscent of classic arcade games, and the overall aesthetic is simple and easy to understand.
 I used the blue background color with white text on the buttons to match the sky of the background image.
 I also used **#de7b29** Cherokee Dignity (shades) for the title, scores, results and the timer to help create a sense of excitement and challenge.

 ## **Typography**
 - The typography for the Bird Hunt game is clear and easy to read.
 I used "Pangolin" font which  is a sans-serif font that is designed for use in games.
 It is a high-contrast font that is easy to read on a variety of devices.